 In an increasingly complex and competitive marketplace, banks are looking to cardholder growth to cement long term profitability.
 George Zirkel, Head of Global Payments Strategy at Transaction Network Services (TNS), provides some valuable insights into how banks can devise the strongest and most attractive offering for customers.

 When addressing the issue of growing the number of cardholder accounts, banks need to go further than simply looking for cost-effective and feature heavy offerings.
-Consumers are motivated by these aspects, that is undoubtedly true, however, one factor in particular is rising above all others as the biggest influencer on a cardholder’s choice of bank or payment type.
+Consumers are motivated by these aspects, that are undoubtedly true, however, one factor in particular is rising above all others as the biggest influencer on a cardholder’s choice of bank or payment type.

 I am sure it will not surprise you to learn that the high profile data breaches of recent years, combined with the sustained targeting of sensitive and valuable cardholder data by criminals, is creating security concerns that run deep for consumers.